 Finding customized solutions for any applications and specifications of transformers – this is the task of Siemens Energy T TR PN.
 It is difficult to obtain off-the-shelf solutions for furnace and converter transformers as well as transformers for High Voltage Direct Current for ratings greater than 200 MVA.
-3D EM Simulation with CST EM STUDIO® (CST EMS) is a vital tool in the optimisation process of transformer installations.
+3D EM Simulation with CST EM STUDIO® (CST EMS) is a vital tool in the optimization process of transformer installations.

 The Challenge of Transformer Design